What is debt and how to prevent loan default

 • It will cost you money through interest charges and penalties

-• It can trick you into spending more especially on credit cards
+• Debt can lead to overspending, especially on credit cards

 • Your credit score will be hurt if you borrow more or fail to pay what you borrowed.
 Learn more about what can hurt your credit score and how to rebuild your credit score if you wrecked it already.